tjphoton/CarND/CarND-PID-Control-Project-P9/PID_project.md

 The video below (downloadable at [mp4] or click on image below for youtube video) shows the PID controller drives the vehicle, with the tuned PID gains, successfully drives a lap around the track without leave the drivable portion of the track surface.

+The GIF at the beginning of this document is also extracted from this video.

 [![PID Driving](./PID_thumbnail.png)](https://youtu.be/vPnpu2z76kI "PID driving")